 - Concrete slab, paved base, timber stumps, decking, sleepers or breeze blocks?

 Also, will you assemble a backyard studio by yourself, or need professional help?
-If you engage builders, this may cost you about AUD 650 to AUD 2,000 depending on the size of a backyard studio and any extra work required.
+If you engage builders, this may cost you about AUD 3,000 to AUD 9,000 depending on the size of a backyard studio and any extra work required.
+The price includes all construction of the building including the subfloor foundation.

 If size and price is not an issue, you may have to think of features and design you like.